mckinsey/vizro/vizro-core/docs/pages/user-guides/themes.md

 - Rapid development of charts for eventual use in a Vizro dashboard, for example in a Jupyter Notebook.

 !!! note
-    Using `import vizro.plotly.express as px` is equivalent to using `import plotly.express as px`, but with the added benefit of being able to integrate the resulting chart code into a Vizro dashboard.
+    Using `import vizro.plotly.express as px` is equal to using `import plotly.express as px`, but with the added benefit of being able to integrate the resulting chart code into a Vizro dashboard.
 Vizro offers a minimal layer on top of Plotly's existing charting library, allowing you to seamlessly use all the existing charts and functionalities provided by plotly.express without any modifications.

 Our `vizro_dark` and `vizro_light` themes are automatically registered to `plotly.io.templates` when importing Vizro.
 Consult the plotly documentation for [more details on how templates work in plotly](https://plotly.com/python/templates/#theming-and-templates).